sumitsahoo/AskMeAnything/README.md

 A simple demo App which mimics Siri up to some point.
 Remember it is not Siri but it is no joke either thanks to WolframAlpha.

-Thanks to Microsoft Cognitive APIs App can Recognize an image, do OCR and also detect emotion of a person in a image.
+Thanks to Microsoft Cognitive APIs, App can Recognize an image, do OCR and also detect emotion of a person in a image.

 And yeah you can also do cat gif search and long tap on a card to copy gif URL to share.
 To show gifs and images Fresco (by Facebook) is used.
 More about Fresco here : https://github.com/facebook/fresco